 Alarm clock use

 In the reference period (3 weeks), an average of 68.1% of participants used an alarm clock.
 In the following weeks, only 18.09% on average, with a further downward trend towards the end of the study period.
 The participants obviously increasingly dared to actually turn off the alarm clock.
-Furthermore, the remaining use of the alarm clock was also partly due to unavoidable operational necessities that could not be adapted in the short term.
+Furthermore, the remaining use of the alarm clock was also partly due to indispensable operational necessities that could not be adjusted at short notice.

 Sleep duration